The Argentinian Wine Scene

 Pinot Noir

 With its traditional hot climate, Argentina was traditionally not the right place to grow Pinot Noir; the heat did not suit this sensitive and temperamental grape variety.
 However with the development of vineyards at very high altitude in the north, and especially with the discovery of the wealth of potential in Patagonia, some interesting and high quality wines are now being produced.
 Rio Negro and Neuquen, in particular, are at similar latitudes to Gisborne in New Zealand, and Pinot Noir is now thriving in this area.
-With its

-Elegant and perfumed, these wines have a softness, yet a rich silkiness of fruit – gentle tannins, and rich, raspberry fruit flavours, together with a sublime elegance and generosity of fruit – probably the most seductive of all red wines.
+These wines have a softness, yet a rich silkiness of fruit – gentle tannins, and rich, raspberry fruit flavours, together with a sublime elegance and generosity of fruit – probably the most seductive of all red wines.

 - Pinot Grigio – peachy, delicately scented, dry whites.